donjanell/path-to-engineering/README.md

 ### Stage 0
 > No HS diploma or haven't been in school for a long time
-- Get in the habit of reading regularly - engineers read a lot
+- Get in the habit of reading regularly - ~~most~~ engineers read a lot
   - Topics are unimportant at this stage, but I always recommend self-help and motivational books.
 Here is a list of my suggestions
   - Reading books on tech at this stage may seem a bit archaic, but if you can comprehend them, read them!
 - You either need to prepare for the GED, or refresh you education so start to work on your skills in grammar and writing.
 Here are some suggestions: [How to win friends...](https://amzn.to/3OYEEjQ), [Atomic Habits](https://amzn.to/3c98RhH), [7 Habits...](https://amzn.to/3atBNk9), [The 48 Laws...](https://amzn.to/3O2i3S4), [Autobio of Malcolm X...](https://amzn.to/3c99fNb) and [The Subtle Art...](https://amzn.to/3IBKmpp)